 In this phase, we created 3 sets of low fidelity prototypes to validate different design aspects of podium.

-2. Flow: Test clarity of flow and desirability of features.
+2. Flow: Test the clarity of flow.

 After testing the basic interactions and flow with low fidelity prototypes, we created Site Map, User Flow, and Hero Flow as the basis for high fidelity prototypes that we were going to create in the next phase.